soma-space/files/guides/The Myth of Soma Steam Deck.md

-## The Myth of Soma Install Guide for Steam Deck
+## The Myth of Soma Install Guide for Steam Deck (work in progress)